markirius/ulmaker/README.md

-# usb linux maker aka ulmaker ver. (yes... i won't reconize windows, but exists)
+# usb linux maker aka ulmaker ver. (windows removed, but exists)

 ### How to ("comofas") it's a joke... ok
 Right... but... how i run this thing? ("comofas... yes again")